oxsecurity/megalinter/docs/descriptors/json_eslint_plugin_jsonc.md

   --resolve-plugins-relative-to path::String  A folder where plugins should be resolved from, CWD by default

 Specifying rules and plugins:
-  --rulesdir [path::String]       Use additional rules from this directory --plugin [String]               Specify plugins --rule Object                   Specify rules
+  --plugin [String]               Specify plugins --rule Object                   Specify rules --rulesdir [path::String]       Load additional rules from this directory.
+Deprecated: Use rules from plugins

 Fixing problems:
   --fix                           Automatically fix problems